rawiriblundell/linux_speedrun/README.md

 * `grep` - search a file for a string
 * `lncount` - possibly a line count could be useful

-These tools will necessarily be *extremely* rudimentary and fragile, as they will be bootstrapped with utter primitive approaches, such as individual `echo` calls.
+These tools will necessarily be *extremely* rudimentary and fragile, as they will be built with utter primitive approaches, such as individual `echo` calls.
 For example, to create an extremely basic `cp` command, knowing that we have `cat`: